The Shops at Ithaca Mall: History

 The original Hills/Ames space became Regal Cinemas in 2007.

-There is also a Society for the Prevention of Cruelty to Animals annex for animal adoption.
-The annex has a "Kid's Corner" with picture books, stuffed animals, and adoptable cats and kittens.
-It also provides Pre-School Story Hour and Craft free to the public.
+For several years, there was also an SPCA of Tompkins County storefront (the SPCA "Annex") for animal adoption, which included a "Kid's Corner" with picture books, stuffed animals, and adoptable cats and kittens.
+It also hosted pre-school story hours and children's crafts events free to the public.

+A BJ's Wholesale Club opened next to the mall in January 2012.

 On September 25, 2014, it was announced that Sears would close.

 On April 18, 2018, it was announced that Bon-Ton would close as part of a plan to close all locations nationwide, which left Target as the only traditional anchor left.

+On March 15, 2022, it was announced that Cayuga Health had purchased the former JW Rhodes/Bon-Ton and Sears buildings and converted them into health centers.

+On October 19, 2022, it was announced that Dick's would be relocating to the former Tops Friendly Market in the city of Ithaca.

-On January 19, 2023, it was announced that Regal Cinemas would close as part of a plan to close 39 theaters nationwide on February 15, 2023. but the theater has since stayed open past that date.
+On January 19, 2023, it was announced that Regal Cinemas would close as part of a plan to close 39 theaters nationwide on February 15, 2023, but the theater has since stayed open past that date.

+On June 12, 2024, it was announced that a Cube Smart self-storage facility would be taking over the Best Buy and the former Dick's Sporting Goods, Ulta, and DSW spaces.

 Events

 The Shops at Ithaca Mall hosts a variety of events throughout the year.
 Past events included a spinoff of the American Idol Contest, bridal show, two weddings with Cayuga Radio Group, health and wellness fair, and a pet day.
 Members of the local community also hold fundraising events for non-profit organizations such as Habitat for Humanity.